OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: Baseline for intake gesture detection

 \section{Baseline for intake gesture detection}

 Intake gesture detection refers to the task of detecting the times of individual intake gestures from sensor data.
 Similar to dataset papers in other areas \cite{deng2009imagenet} \cite{mollahosseini2017affectnet}, we provide baseline results for this task on OREBA-DIS and OREBA-SHA.
-As baseline models, we use the ResNet-50 SlowFast model from Rouast et al. \cite{rouast2019learning} for video data and the CNN-LSTM model from Heydarian et al. \cite{heydarian2020deep} for inertial data.
-To ensure comparability with future studies, we use the publicly available data splits introduced in Section \ref{sec:oreba:sub:splits} for training, validation, and test; we additionally report details on the used evaluation metric.
-Table \ref{tab:baseline} reports the test set results for the aforementioned models.
+We apply the two-stage approach proposed by Kyritsis et al. \cite{kyritsis2019modeling} to estimate frame-level intake probabilities and detect intake gestures.
+For this purpose, we train separate baseline models on inertial and video sensor data, introduced in Section \ref{sec:baseline:sub:models}.
+To ensure comparability with future studies, we use the publicly available data splits introduced in Section \ref{sec:oreba:sub:splits} for training, validation, and test; we additionally report details on training and used evaluation metric in Section \ref{sec:baseline:sub:training}.